Pyxias-Inc-Pty-Ltd/livestockauction/govauctionplatform/README.md

 2. Bidder completes payment on PayGate's hosted page
 3. PayGate POSTs to `POST /open/processSuccessfulPaymentFromPayGate` with CHECKSUM verification
 4. On `TRANSACTION_STATUS=1` (approved): transaction marked COMPLETED, bidder added to eligible bidders list; if PURCHASE, `createCollection` is called fire-and-forget
-5. Non-winner RESERVATION refunds are triggered automatically by `trackItemStatus` cron
+5. Non-winner RESERVATION refunds are triggered automatically by the `trackItemStatus` cron job (runs every minute in `src/cron.ts`)

 `PAY_REQUEST_ID` is stored in `transaction.metadata` for all transactions to enable future refund API calls.